 RepRisk classifies each risk incident of a firm as ESG-related.
-We focus only on environmental incidents, including topics such as climate change, greenhouse gas emissions, pollution, and waste of resources.
+We focus only on environmental incidents which include topics such as climate change, greenhouse gas emissions, pollution, and waste of resources.
 We then count the number of environmental incidents and aggregate them to the firm-year level.
-The greater number of environmental incidents a firm incurs in a year indicates worse actual environmental performance for that firm in that year.
+The greater number of environmental incidents a firm incurred in a year indicates worse actual environmental performance for that firm in that year.
 The sample covers from 2007 to 2021.

 3.3.
-Greenwashing Measure Construction
+Constructing Greenwashing Measure